Smoke221/Time-Tracking-App/README.md

 # Time Frame
 ## Time Tracking Application

-### A time tracker with additional workforce management features that will help you develop a high-performing team that smashes goals every time.
+### When you know how you spend your time, you can analyze your work trends and make smarter business decisions.
+Whether you're working solo or in a small team, time tracking software can give you a complete overview of your daily, weekly, monthly, and yearly work.
+A time tracker with additional workforce management features that will help you develop a high-performing team that smashes goals every time.

 ### Deployed link
 <!-- https://storied-paprenjak-8f2e60.netlify.app/ -->
 https://comforting-bonbon-0a3e0a.netlify.app/

 ## Workflow

 As soon as you open our website you see a beautiful index page with a nav bar that consists for dashboard, login and signup